Rishthegreat/Notes/School/Great Depression.md

 - Belief you could get rich - speculation

 - There is a lot of confidence in the government
-	- The Republican lassiez-faire polici
+	- People thought that The Republican lassiez-faire policies was causing all this prosperity
+		- high tarrif, low taxes, etc